Detecting null patterns in tensor data: Chiseling

 \textit{Discussion:} When working over fields with exact operations, such as finite fields or the rationals, there are several ways to accomplish Lines 1 and 2.
 The system~\eqref{eq:C-derivation} is linear so we can solve it using established techniques such as least-squares, LU decomposition, and pseudo-inverses.
 Algorithms for computing the eigenspace decompositions in Line 2 can also be found in standard linear algebra packages.
+There are issues even in the exact field setting---we mention two of them.

+First, how can we avoid unnecessary overhead in solving~\eqref{eq:C-derivation}?
+The default approach solves a linear system with $d_1\cdots d_{\ell}$ equations in $v=d_1^2+ \cdots + d_{\ell}^2$ variables.
+A solution to this large and vastly over-determined system can proceed by sampling $(1+\varepsilon)v$ equations to solve an approximately square system $M$.
+Furthermore, each equation uses $O(\sqrt{v})$ variables (far less if $\Gamma$ is a sparse array), so mat-vecs $Mv$ can be evaluated using $O(v^{1.5})$ field operations.
+An iterative solver can find a solution to $M$ in $O(v^{2.5})\subset O((\ell d)^5)$, where $d=\max\{d_1,\ldots,d_{\ell}\}$ operations.
+Since this system is nearly square, with high probability it has few solutions, so any solution to $Mv=0$ is likely to be a solution to the entire system.

-Even in the exact field situation, though, there are some attendant issues---we mention two of them.
-First, how can we avoid unnecessary overhead in solving the linear system~\eqref{eq:C-derivation}?
-The default approach is to build a $(d_1\times \cdots \times d_{\ell})$-array $\Gamma$, and then create from it a dense $(md_1\cdots d_{\ell})\times(d_1^2+\cdots+d_{\ell}^2)$ matrix.
-This can involve considerable time and memory, so it would be better to leave the system as it is given and use tensor methods to solve it---a project to develop such a solver is currently underway.
-Secondly, how should we select a non-scalar derivation $D$ from the solution space in a way that produces the best possible results?
+The complexity is therefore $O((\ell d)^5)$, which is expensive.
+In fact, absent additional engineering, this is quadratically worse than using HOSVD~\cite{DeL:HOSVD}.
+It would be better to leave the system as it is given and use tensor methods to solve it.
+A project to develop such a solver is currently underway.
+Note, however, that even reading the data in a dense $d_1\times \cdots \times d_{\ell}$ array $\Gamma$ requires $O(d^{\ell})$ operations.

+The second issue is how to select a non-scalar derivation $D$ from the solution space in a way that produces the best possible results?
 We comment further on this issue after we present Algorithm~\ref{algo:detailed-stratify} below.